datanav/docs/technical/powerofficego-tripletex.rst

      - name
      - "string"
    * - Number
+     - customerNumber
+     - "string"
+   * - Number
      - phoneNumber
      - "string"
+   * - OrganizationNumber (Dependant on having wd:Q852835 in MailAddress.CountryCodeDependant on having wd:Q852835 in MailAddress.CountryCodeDependant on having wd:Q852835 in MailAddress.CountryCode)
+     - customerNumber
+     - "string"
-   * - OrganizationNumber (Dependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.CountryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCode)
+   * - OrganizationNumber (Dependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.CountryCodeDependant on having NO in MailAddress.CountryCodeDependant on having NO in MailAddress.CountryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCodeDependant on having NO in MailAddress.countryCode)
      - organizationNumber
      - "replace"," ","", "string"]
    * - PhoneNumber